 A study by the U.S. Food and Drug Administration (FDA) recently warned that there was lead in 20 different lipsticks they had analyzed.
 The FDA research determined that lead levels in these lipsticks were more than ten times higher than the lead standard for candy.
 While exposure to lead is considered unsafe -- particularly in pregnant women -- there are no documented cases of medical complications from wearing lipstick.
 So, the urban legend that you can get cancer from the lead in lipstick is untrue.
 In fact, cancer isn't even considered one of the effects of lead exposure [source: National Safety Council].

-For lots more information on lipstick and skin care, see the links on the next page.
+For lots more information on lipstick and skin care, see the links below.